Remi Matthews

 He began his career with Norwich City, but did not make a senior appearance.
-He was loaned to Scottish Premiership club Hamilton Academical and several English Football League teams, before joining Bolton permanently in January 2019.
-In 2020, he joined Sunderland on a one-year deal.
+He was loaned to Scottish Premiership club Hamilton Academical and several English Football League teams, before joining Bolton Wanderers permanently in January 2019.
+In August the following year, he joined Sunderland on a one-year deal.
 In July 2021, Matthews signed for Crystal Palace on a two-year deal.

 Career

 Norwich City

 Born in Gorleston, Norfolk, Matthews began his career at the academy of Norwich City.
-After an injury to their last loanee Chris Weale, Matthews was signed on a month-long loan by League Two team Burton Albion on 27 November 2014.
+After an injury to their last loanee Chris Weale, Matthews was signed on a month-long loan by Burton Albion on 27 November 2014.
 Two days later, he was included in a matchday squad for the first time in his career, remaining an unused substitute in their 1–0 loss at Shrewsbury Town; this would happen four more times in his spell as he left without an appearance.

-On 6 July 2015, Matthews returned to Burton, of League One, on loan until the next January.
+On 6 July 2015, Matthews returned to Burton on loan until the next January.
 A week later, he signed a new two-year contract at his parent club.
 He made his professional debut on 8 August, a 2–1 win against Scunthorpe United at the Pirelli Stadium in Burton's first ever League One match.
 They ended the season with a second promotion.

 After six games in all competitions, Matthews returned to Norwich.
 On 24 March 2016 he went back to League One, joining Doncaster Rovers for the rest of the season.
 He made his debut the following day in a 4–1 loss at Colchester United, and totalled nine games for the team from the Keepmoat Stadium, who ended the campaign with relegation.

 On 16 July 2016, Matthews joined Scottish Premiership club Hamilton Academical on a season-long loan, having signed a new two-year contract, with the option of another year at Norwich.
 He made his debut the same day, as Hamilton lost 2–1 to Ayr United in the Scottish League Cup.

-On 20 October 2017, Matthews was signed by League One club Plymouth Argyle on an emergency loan as Argyle had all three professional goalkeepers (Luke McCormick, Robbert te Loeke and Kyle Letheren) out injured, making his debut the next day in a 1–0 away win over AFC Wimbledon.
+On 20 October 2017, Matthews was signed by League One club Plymouth Argyle on an emergency loan as all three professional goalkeepers (Luke McCormick, Robbert te Loeke and Kyle Letheren) were out injured.
+He made his debut the next day in a 1–0 away win over AFC Wimbledon.
 Matthews returned to Norwich on 27 November after getting injured in a league game against Portsmouth.

-On 29 December 2017, Matthews joined Argyle on loan for the second time in the same season.
-Initially on an emergency loan for just one game against Blackpool, it was extended in the January transfer window until the end of the season.
+On 29 December 2017, Matthews re-joined Plymouth on loan for a second time in the same season.
+Initially again on an emergency loan for just one game against Blackpool, it was extended in the January transfer window until the end of the season.